 Amusingly enough, the shirt was designed and made by a female friend of his by the name of Elly Prizeman, who now sells a line of similar clothing.
 Naturally, being the provocateur I am, I had to have my own.
 A few months ago, I ordered the same shirt from her site.
 For awhile it sat in my closet more or less unused, because I was waiting for just the right sort of moment to wear it.

 Some time ago I decided to try a social experiment of sorts.
-I wore the shirt to the family-friendly Food & Wine Festival at Busch Gardens, a Tampa-area theme park.
+I wore the shirt to the family-friendly Food & Wine Festival at Busch Gardens.
 I was hoping to get a rise out of people, to see offended scowls, muttering tones of disapproval, or even outright confrontation.
 I saw none of this.
 There wasn’t a single scowl, muttered remark, or disapproving glance.
 The shirt did, however, receive a number of compliments, an enthusiastic vote of approval from a few tattooed bikers, and joy from one of the park workers who actually recognized Elly Prizeman’s work for what it was and was thrilled to see the shirt that launched the shirtstorm in person.

 So, while I was pleased to note that I could wear the shirt in public without a mob of angry feminists coming after me, I was disappointed that I was unable to offend anyone with the shirt.
 So I decided to try the same social experiment at a different venue: a local car show.
 Hundreds of muscle cars lined up in the hot Florida sun for this particular event, and it was likewise a family-friendly affair, so I brought along my 18-month old son and donned the shirt.